CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 Next you call follow these steps:

-## Step 1 Generate your encryption keys.
+## Step 1: Generate your encryption keys

 1. Open the application and	click on _Generate Keys_ (on the top right corner).
 1. The tool will open a new window and ask you to add a password (_Private Key Passphrase_).
 This password will be associated to your private key.
 Set a strong password.